darrarski/DRSwipeMenu-iOS/README.md

 # DRSwipeMenu (iOS)

 Customizable swipe-to-reveal menu for iOS apps.
-Compatible with iOS 7 and later, tested under iOS 7 and iOS 8.
+Originally implemented with support for iOS 7 and later.
+Currently compatible and tested on iOS 10.
+Written in Objective-C, but can be used in Swift projects as well.

 ![DRSwipeMenu iOS screenshot 1](Misc/DRSwipeMenu-iOS-screenshot-1.png "DRSwipeMenu iOS screenshot 1") ![DRSwipeMenu iOS screenshot 2](Misc/DRSwipeMenu-iOS-screenshot-2.gif "DRSwipeMenu iOS screenshot 2")